tomdu3/flask-expense/README.md

 | `description` | String    | A brief description of the record.                           |
 | `date`      | DateTime  | The date and time when the record was created.               |

+## BUGS/KNOWN ISSUES

+- **Database Connection Errors:** The application may encounter a `sqlalchemy.exc.OperationalError` due to the database connection being closed by the server after a period of inactivity.
+This can result in an `Internal Server Error` on the deployed page.
+The issue is resolved by refreshing the page, which establishes a new connection.

+  **Solution:** To prevent this, the `pool_pre_ping` setting has been enabled in the SQLAlchemy engine options.
+This configuration tests the database connection for freshness before each use and re-establishes it if it has been closed, thus preventing the error.

 ## Acknowledgements